-Marvel at the prolific ant nests in their natural state dotted around the Onslow landscape.
+Marvel at the prolific termite mounds and ant nests in their natural state dotted around the Onslow landscape.

 Goods Shed Museum

 Located only a few steps from the Onslow Beach Resort, the Goods Shed Museum is a historical building, listed by National Heritage.

-Ian Blair Memorial Walkway
+Ian Blair Memorial Boardwalk

-Onslow’s Ian Blair Memorial Boardwalk is a timber boardwalk that starts at the lookout at Beadon Point and winds through natural vegetation to Sunset Beach.
+Onslow’s Ian Blair Memorial Boardwalk is a timber walkway that starts at the lookout at Beadon Point and winds through natural vegetation to Sunset Beach.

 At the bottom lookout, nearest the caravan park, is a monument to those who were lost at sea

 Onslow Anzac War Memorial

 In 2008 a new Anzac War Memorial was erected at Beadon Point in Onslow, depicting the Australian Defence Force’s badge emblem of the Rising Sun insignia.

 Designed by internationally acclaimed artisans Charlie and Joan Smith of Smith Sculptors, the work is a technical feat of astrophysics to achieve the accuracy required for the flaming sun orb to appear centre stage within the sculpture as it rises over the bay.

 The Annual Onslow Rodeo is a must-see community event if you are around town or passing by in August.

 Held every year, the Onslow Rodeo is a true insight to the town’s outback culture with many travelling from the local stations to attend.